 Click-through rates are also higher on mobile, possibly because of how easy it is to tap the small screen with a finger.
 Data suggests that mobile users are much more likely to take up the offer to click here for instant withdrawal casinos than if they were using desktop.
 We collectively exercise a little less caution when surfing on our smartphones.
 So where are the biggest threats, and what should we be doing to protect ourselves?

 Don’t trust public networks

 Many of us like to be connected all the time, and it’s very convenient to connect to the closest public access network so that you can surf, send messages or look up information.
 Some of these may have good security protocols included, but always assume that they don’t.
 Never access sensitive data like internet banking when on a public network.
-You can take other steps, like using a VPN that encrypts all your data and also hides your IP address.
+You can take other steps, like using a second phone number app and a VPN that encrypts all your data and also hides your IP address.
 Consider a change of web browser as well.
 There are many good ones now available that automatically block ads and tracking software.

 Be cautious with connectivity

 We can connect and pair our smartphones with a multitude of other devices, and it’s very tempting to do so.
 It certainly makes things more convenient.
 But added convenience is one of the most significant ways that we sacrifice our online security.
 Apps like AirDrop for iOS or Nearby Share for Android should be deactivated most of the time, unless you are actively using them.
 The same goes for Bluetooth and WiFi.
 An easy way to make sure that your mobile is not connected is to keep it in airplane mode when not in use.